weavolutionmage/drachenwald/offices/herald/registeringnamesheraldry.md

 __Consulting Herald (Socety Name)__ if applicable.
 Drachenwald does not require a submission to have or be submitted by a warranted consulting herald (some kingdoms do).
 If a particular herald has helped you with your submission, it is a good idea to mention them on the form - particularly if they have copies of your submission, armory pictures and/or the documentation.
 If there are problems with your submission, the consulting herald may be able to help in resolving them.

 __Herald's E-mail (preferred) / Phone__ to help fix any problems.

+# Last word

+ > "Registering a device is a worthwhile effort.
+It involves communication, historical research and creativity, meaning you touch on all three aspects of the Society for Creative Anachronism.
+It allows you to make something and call it your own.
+It exposes you to a complicated process with a thousand years of history behind it.
+These are all Good Things."
+  -- (Karl Faustus von Aachen, Kingdom of Lochac)